12 Reasons Construction Companies Fail (And How to Avoid Each One)

 Undocumented change orders cost the construction industry billions each year.
 Waiting until the end of the job to tack on additional costs to the bill can be problematic.
 It will often result in customer sticker shock, bad reviews, and customer resistance to pay.
 Which in turn, leads to more cash flow problems and company failure.
 Projul’s change order feature lets you create, send, and get digital signatures in minutes, keeping scope creep from eating your margins.

 When a job change occurs, the construction company should submit a change order to the customer for approval.
 Companies should request a deposit on change orders that are over a couple thousand dollars.
 Customers can get excited about the work that is being done until the final bill comes.
-Then they find themsleves over extended and unable to pay.
+Then they find themselves overextended and unable to pay.

-Having a signed change order and a deposit before the work begins ensures that the company and customer are on the same page.
-Ultimately improving cash flow and profitability.
+Having a signed change order and a deposit before the work begins means the company and customer are on the same page.
+This directly improves cash flow and profitability.
 I highly recommend leaving very little money left on the table for the end of the job.
 Large payments due at the end of the project can be hard to collect.

 Here’s a scenario that plays out every day on job sites across the country.
 The homeowner walks through the project and says, “Hey, while you’re at it, can you move that outlet and add a couple of recessed lights in the hallway?”
 Your electrician says “sure, no problem” and does the work.
 Nobody writes anything down.
 Nobody prices it.
 Nobody gets a signature.